codefresh-io/cap-docs.codefresh.io/_docs/integrations/image-enrichment-overview.md

 If you have your CI tools and our Hosted GitOps, you can still enrich and report images to the Codefresh platform with no disruptions to existing CI processes and flows.

-Codefresh has new report images templates, optimized to work with external CI tools/plaforms for creating pipelines and workflows.
+Codefresh has new report images templates, optimized to work with third-party CI tools/plaforms for creating pipelines and workflows.
 Add integration accounts in Codefresh to tools such as Jira, Docker Hub and Quay, and then connect your CI tool with Codefresh for image enrichment and reporting.

-Codefresh  popular CI tools including:
-* GitHub Actions
-* Jenkins
-* Codefresh Classic [report image template](https://github.com/marketplace/actions/codefresh-report-image){:target="\_blank"} that combines image enrichment and reporting.

 ### CI integration flow for image enrichment